heavyairship/LambdaCalc/README.md

 y
 ```

-In identifier can be defined by a let-binding multiple times; the most recent one is used:
+An identifier can be defined by a let-binding multiple times; the most recent one is used:

 ```
 > let a = x;